atharaq/atharaq.github.io/calc-1-f25/syllabus.md

 ## Required Software

-For written homework assignments, students will need to use either a scanner app or a scanner to create a single PDF of all of their work and upload the work to BrightSpace.
-There are several good scanner apps available for Android and iOS devices:
+For *some* written homework assignments, students will need to use either a scanner app or a scanner to create a single PDF of all of their work and upload the work to BrightSpace.
+There are several good scanner apps available for Android and iOS devices, including CamScanner, Genius Scan, Adobe Scan and Microsoft Lens.
-* Scannable (iOS)
-* Genius Scan (Android / iOS)
-* CamScanner (Android / iOS)

 ## DeltaMath Online Homework

 <!-- TODO: Fix the links here!!! -->

 We will be using the free website **​DeltaMath​** for online homework.
-To access this software, you can [create a free student account using this link](...).
+To access this software, you can [create a free student account using this link](https://www.deltamath.com/students?code=A3QF-453Q).
 If the above link does not work, use the following steps:

 1. Go to [​www.deltamath.com](https://www.deltamath.com)
 2. Click “For students" and then "Register".
-3. Enter Teacher Code ​**...**.
+3. Enter Teacher Code ​**357935**.
-4. Select MAT 1500 Fall 2025 for “Class” and register using your **purchase.edu** email address please!
+4. Select MAT 1500 Calculus 1 Fall 2025 for “Class” and register using your **purchase.edu** email address please!

 ## Grading Rubric